Diou-South-Bird/dur/README.md

 **NOTE:** Dur is still under development and will building it with these instructions will thus output a debug executable by default.

-Run `make cargo` at this directory to build.
+Clone this repository.
-Or run one of the following commands for your OS at this directory to build `dur` from source.
+Run `make cargo` at root to build or run one of the following commands for your OS to build `dur` from source.

 ### Linux